Abdoulaye-Koroko/natural-gradients/README.md

 ## Usage

-You can use the optimizers developed to train several types of deep neural networks.
-Below are the different types of network with compatible optimizers
+You can use the optimizers to train several types of deep neural networks.
+Below are the different types of compatible layers.

-- Multi-layer perceptrons (MLP) : all optimizer
+- Multi-layer perceptrons (MLP) layers : all optimizer

-- Convolutional neural networks (CNN): all optimizer
+- Convolutional layers: all optimizer

-- Deep convolutional auto-encoder (contains transposed convolutional layers): KFAC

-- Deep convolutional GANs (contains transposed convolutional layers) : KFAC
+- Transposed convolutional layers: KFAC

 ### General use case